pranjal198/IITG_Covidcare/README.md

 ```

 ## CHANGES REQUIRED FOR CONTACT US PAGE
-- In settins.py file, You have to give your email and password
+- In settings.py file, You have to give your email and password
 ```
 EMAIL_HOST_USER = 'youremail@gmail.com'
 EMAIL_HOST_PASSWORD = 'your email password'
 EMAIL_RECEIVING_USER = 'youremail@gmail.com'
 ```
-- Login to gmail through host email id in your browser and open following link and turn it ON
+- Login to Gmail through host email id in your browser and open following link and turn it ON:
 ```
 https://myaccount.google.com/lesssecureapps
 ```
-## Drawbacks/LoopHoles
-- Any one can be Admin.
-There is no Approval required for admin account.
-So you can disable admin signup process and use any logic like creating superuser.
-- There should be at least one doctor in hospital before admitting patient.
-So first add doctor.
-- On update page of doctor/patient you must have to update password.